yWorks/yfiles-for-html-demos/demos/complete/mapintegration/README.md

-# Map Integration Demo
+# Interactive Map Demo

 <img src="../../resources/image/mapintegration.png" alt="demo-thumbnail" height="320"/>

 [You can also run this demo online](https://live.yworks.com/demos/complete/mapintegration/index.html).

+# Interactive Map Demo

 This demo shows how to integrate a [GraphComponent](https://docs.yworks.com/yfileshtml/#/api/GraphComponent) with [Leaflet](https://leafletjs.com/).
-The `GraphComponent` is included in a custom Leaflet-Layer.
+The `GraphComponent` is included in a custom Leaflet Layer.
 The placement of the nodes uses geo-coordinates to get the correct locations on the map.

 ## Things to Try